 Offer to assist your partner or parent as they use the stairs.
 Make sure you’re in good health and are strong enough to fully support and steady them if they lose balance.
 If you’re not, you’re placing yourself and your loved one at risk of falling and sustaining an injury.

 Encourage them to take their time and remind them to step with their strongest leg first.
 If you’re helping them up the stairs, stand behind them to support them if they feel like they’ll fall backwards.
-If you’re helping them down the stairs, stand in front of them to prevent them from falling forwards.
+If you’re helping them down the stairs, stand in front of them to prevent them from falling forward.

 A second handrail running the length of the stairs can provide some extra support for elderly people who struggle with balance.
 People climbing the stairs can use the handrail rail to steady themselves, and it can act as an extra grab rail if the person does lose balance.